About Canaanville United Methodist Church (revised 9/20/21)

 We have contributed hundreds of school kits, hygiene kits and flood buckets for the Festival of Sharing and donated heavily to the United Methodist Committee on Relief (UMCOR) which assists communities following natural disasters.
 Last year, we contributed 18 flood buckets, 31 hygiene kits, and 21 school kits.

 We are friendly and outgoing and always welcome new members.
 We follow a Safe Sanctuary policy to make sure children are safe at all times.
 If you are looking for a small church where you will be welcomed, appreciated, can make new friends and find ways to serve the Lord, we are the church for you.
-Right now join us on Facebook at 9 a.m. on Sundays for a live stream service or later if you want to watch the recorded service.
-Once Covid is under control, if you are just visiting the Athens area, stop in on Sunday morning; we welcome visitors.
+We have started Live-Streaming our services on Facebook at 9 a.m. on Sundays or later if you want to watch the recorded service.
+We have reopened asking people use masks if they can and to use social distancing; if you are just visiting the Athens area, stop in on Sunday morning; we welcome visitors.